sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 ##### Inheritance

-We'll see how method not used in other source file might affect it's compilation result.
+We'll see how a method not used in another source file might affect its compilation result.
 Let's consider this structure:

 ```scala